Previously known as "Southern California/Southern Nevada/Southwest Utah and Hawaii" this Caravan Section had rebranded itself as "Southwest"

-Captain Tony Megowan has replaced Hib Halverson, the Section Captain in ’03, ’09 and ’14.
+The Southwest Section has a new Captain, Tony Megowan.
 "Cap Tony" has plenty of experience.
-He was a Caravan Commander for the 2009 and 2014 events and the Section Captain’s Assistant for the 2014 Caravan.
-He, also, served as Director of the Route Book Project for the ’14 and ’09 Caravans and will personally run that project again for the 2019 event.
+He was a Caravan Commander for the 2009 and 2014 events and the Section XO for the 2014 Caravan.
+He, also, served as Director of the Route Book Project for the ’09 and ’14 Caravans and will personally run that project again for the 2019 event.

-Tony works for the Federal Aviation Administration as an air traffic controller, so he’s real good at directing people to go to the right destinations, a highly-desirable quality in a Caravan Section Captain.
+Tony works for the Federal Aviation Administration as an air traffic control instructor, so he’s real good at directing people to go to the right destinations, a highly-desirable quality in a Caravan Section Captain.

 Tony and Wife, Paula, are Members of the Corvette Club Santa Barbara and live in Ventura, California.
-They own the Lead Car for the SoCal/SoNev/SoUT/Hawaii Section, a 2016 Long Beach Red, Z51 Coupe.
+They own the Lead Car for the Southwest Section, a 2016 Long Beach Red, Z51 Coupe.
 He formerly owned a 2003 50th Anniversary Edition.
-Fun fact: Tony’s first ever road trip outside California came in that 50th Coupe on the ’09 trip.
+Fun fact: Tony’s first ever road trip outside California came in that 50th Coupe on the ’09 Caravan.

 In late July, Capt.
 Megowan appointed Doug Rosa to the Organizing Team.
 Commander Rosa, who is also the President of Color Country Corvettes in Southwestern Utah, will organize the Section’s activities in southern Utah and will also direct efforts towards staging an evening event on the second overnight of the trip in St. George.

-Tony Megowan, also, convinced former Section Captain, Halverson to come out of retirement and be recommissioned on the Organizing Team as a Caravan Commander.
-Halverson will assist with sponsorship acquisition and communications activities and will make prerun trips.
+Tony Megowan, also, convinced Hib Halverson, Section Captain in ’03, ’09 and ’14 to come out of retirement and return to the Organizing Team as its Executive Officer.
+Halverson will act as an advisor, as well as assisting with sponsor acquisition, communications activities and prerun trips.